apiad/violetear/Readme.md

 ## What?

 `violetear` is a bridge between Python and CSS.
-The simplest use case is a fluid API for generating CSS, full with code completion, documentation, and shorthand methods for the most common CSS rule sets.
+The simplest use case is a fluid API for generating CSS, full with code completion, documentation, and shorthand methods for the most common CSS rule sets, including [flexbox and grid layouts](https://apiad.net/violetear/guide/#layout-options).

 But it gets better quickly.
 Using `violetear` you can [compose simpler styles into more complex ones](https://apiad.net/violetear/guide/#simple-styling), reusing common rules to reduce repetition to a minimum.
 This way you can build up complex layouts via composition.